Trump blasts Fed Chair Powell, saying his ‘termination cannot come fast enough’

 “Jerome Powell of the Fed, who is always TOO LATE AND WRONG, yesterday issued a report which was another, and typical, complete ‘mess!’
 Trump wrote.
 “Powell’s termination cannot come fast enough!”

-Powell on Wednesday said the Trump administration has brought “very fundamental policy changes,” including his sweeping tariffs that are “significantly larger than anticipated.”
-He said such changes are unlike anything seen in modern history, putting the Fed in uncharted waters and on a path to confront a challenge it hasn’t seen in decades; stagflation.
+Powell on Wednesday said at an event in Chicago that the Trump administration has brought “very fundamental policy changes,” including sweeping tariffs that are “significantly larger than anticipated.”
+He said such changes are unlike anything seen in modern history, putting the Fed in uncharted waters and on a path to confront a challenge it hasn’t seen in decades.

+But Powell’s comments weren’t unlike those of other Fed officials in recent weeks.
+Most have said Trump’s tariffs are likely to push up inflation and unemployment.
+Powell has carried out the Fed’s monetary policy by making decisions that are dependent on economic data in striving for the central bank’s dual mandate of maximum employment and stable prices.
+The ECB, which only focuses on price stability, also has a data-driven approach like the Fed.

+“Let me just say very squarely, I have a lot of respect for my esteemed colleague and friend Jay Powell.
+We have a steady solid relationship amongst central bankers,” ECB President Christine Lagarde said Thursday in a news conference after the central bank announced its latest policy move.
+“I think that relationship is decisive in order to have a solid financial infrastructure on which to ensure there is financial stability.”

 Trump has on several occasions threatened to remove Powell from his post, and criticism of his Fed head stretches back to 2018, when Powell took the reins of the world’s most powerful central bank.